Professional wrestling aerial techniques: Corner slingshot splash

 The wrestler places the opponent lying supine perpendicular to the turnbuckle.
 Then approaching to the turnbuckle in the same corner, grabbing a hold both hands on the top rope and climbing to the first or second rope, the wrestler bounces on the ropes before throwing both legs backwards and placing the body parallel to the mat as releasing the ropes, thus falling inwards and downwards to the ring squashing and pinning the opponent.
 Often referred to as Vader Bomb, for it was (Big Van) Vader who popularized it.
-Jack Swagger used this move as his signature in WWE, calling it a Swagger Bomb and is currently being used by Otis as the Dozer splash.
+Jack Swagger used a running variation as his signature in WWE, calling it a Swagger Bomb and is currently being used by Otis as the Dozer splash.

+Moonsault

+A wrestler executes a backflip and lands torso first on the opponent.
+A basic moonsault is generally attempted from the top turnbuckle, though myriad variations exist.

 Diving crossbody

 To perform the move, the wrestler jumps from an elevated position (usually the top turnbuckle) onto an opponent, landing horizontally across the opponent's torso, forcing them to the mat and usually resulting in a pinfall attempt.
 There is also a reversed version, called a reverse crossbody, where the wrestler faces away from the prone opponent before executing the maneuver.
 This move is one of the basic moves of lightweight wrestlers.
 This move was made famous as the finisher of WWE Hall of Famer Ricky "The Dragon" Steamboat.
-The Hurricane used diving crossboody as his finisher and named it the Cape.
+The Hurricane used diving crossbody as his finisher and named it the Cape.